 If you are interested in a stone slab backsplash like quartz, expect to pay somewhere in the range of $65-$80 a square foot.

 Tip: To cut down on expenses during a kitchen remodel, utilize leftover slab pieces from your countertop replacement for your backsplash.

-Your kitchen backsplash is the centerpiece of your kitchen; why not make it a masterpiece?
+This vertical surface is the centerpiece of your kitchen; why not make it a feature wall?
 Consider a detailed ceramic-tile backsplash using one to two-inch tiles.
 The tiles are small enough to arrange in several different designs, and you can use alternating colors and shapes to create a piece of art right in your kitchen.